Executive Sous Chef

 Intrigued by the new cuisines and flavours she was experiencing, Abril asked the hotel’s chef if she could work shifts in pastry after her regular job.
 Although unpaid, she loved it and returned to school determined to shift her concentration to the culinary track.

 Abril’s next internship, in 2010, would be her first experience at a Four Seasons.
-Assigned as a cook at Four Seasons Resort Punta Mita, she enjoyed the role despite 11-hour days and a grueling hour-long trek to and from the Resort each day.
+Assigned as a cook at Four Seasons Resort Punta Mita, she enjoyed the role despite 11-hour days and a gruelling hour-long trek to and from the Resort each day.
 “The things I saw there were so new to me; how they grilled octopus, how they made steaks, it was all amazing,” says Abril, who soaked up each new experience like a sponge.

-Even the experiences that showed her what she didn’t want to do were embraced, such as the month she spent in the Resort’s pastry shop.
+Even the experiences that showed her what she didn’t want to do were embraced, such as the month she spent in the hotel’s pastry shop.
 “With savoury food, you can start cooking, try it, and then adjust.
 But in pastry, you must follow the recipe and if you get one thing wrong, you have to start again.
 There are a lot of rules in pastry that you have to follow.
 I guess I like when people let me just do whatever I want,” she explains with a laugh.

 In her last semester, Abril took a cook position at Hotel Demetria, a 20-room boutique hotel in the heart of Guadalajara that boasted two restaurants.
 Initially hired for the breakfast period, a change to her class schedule forced her to divide up her work shifts with school sandwiched in between.
 “It was a quick lesson on multi-tasking and how different the meals are at various times of day.
 I basically didn’t sleep,” she says.